sagardafle/Login-and-Signup-in-Android/README.md

 login screen.
 User will however, get a toast notification saying that the registration was successful.

-9. Finally, user can register with the credentials he has inserted.
+9.Finally, user can register with the credentials he has inserted.

 10.**Intent#2- InitialSetupActivity(Explicit)**
 When the user logs in successfully, it is essential to get certain user records (username in this